-"Connecting with reading" responses are responses to assigned readings.
-The purpose is to stimulate students to actively engage with readings and thus also be earlier and better prepared for class (and exams).
-To get full credit, you must complete four of these satisfactorily during the term.
-The length for a Connecting response is exactly one (full, can be single- or double-spaced) page of text in a word-processing document for each response.
-Responses should have complete sentences, good grammar, reasonable organization, and at least two paragraphs.
-Each Connecting response must be based on the assigned readings corresponding to a due date that has not already passed.
-For each Connecting response, you must refer to the content in the assigned reading for that due date (citing specifically one or more pages in the reading).
-You're free to choose what to write about, but here are suggestions of things that work well for this assignment - any of these might work well for structuring one Connecting response:
+Reading responses are responses to assigned readings.
+They should be submitted electronically via Canvas.
+They are due at 1:45 pm on class days, thus the reading response is due just before the beginning of the class meeting (that meeting associated with a given reading).
+The purpose of reading responses is manifold: to stimulate students to actively engage with readings, to be earlier and better prepared for class (and exams), and also to provide important raw material for educative group discussions.
+The length for a reading response is exactly one (full, can be single- or double-spaced) page of text for each.
+Each reading response must be based on the assigned readings corresponding to a due date for the reading response.
+For each reading response, you must refer to the content in the assigned reading for that due date (citing specifically one or more pages in the reading).
+Here is a guiding framework:

 - a.
-Describe an idea or finding that you think is very important and explain why you think it is important. - b.
+Describe an idea or finding that you think is very important and explain why you think it is important.
+Or, follow any one of the following four other approaches to the assignment. - b.
 Describe an idea or finding that you think is questionable and explain why it's questionable. - c.
-Think about how content in readings can be applied to understanding the motivational, emotional, or personality patterns of significant others in your life (boyfriend, girlfriend, spouse, partner, etc.) both in present and in past. - d.
-Think about how content in readings can be applied to understanding the motivational, emotional, or personality patterns of the person you know best (who may be a friend, parent, or sibling). - e.
+Think about how content in readings can be applied to understanding the motivational or emotional patterns of significant others in your life (boyfriend, girlfriend, spouse, partner, etc.) both in present and in past. - d.
+Think about how content in readings can be applied to understanding the motivational or emotional patterns of the person you know best (who may be a friend, parent, or sibling). - e.
 Think about times, moments, or situations in your life when you had a very clear motivation, or a very strong emotion, that led you to a clear course of action or reaction, and describe how something in the reading can help in understanding the emotional reactions and actions you engaged in.